GULNUR-K/ExampleTest/README.md

 Test RUN

-Note: To run the scenarios, use @build tag for all feature test
+Note: To run the scenarios, use @wip tag for all feature test

 in the CukesRunner class/Cucumber Options.